High-efficiency coupled-cavity optical frequency comb generation: Experiment Setup

 \section{Experiment Setup}

 The experimental setup for our realisation of the dual-cavity OFCG is shown schematically in \fref{Fig:1b}.
-The seed light for the system was provided by a distributed bragg reflector (DBR) laser diode at 780 nm, with the maximal power output to the experiment of 30 mW.
+The seed light for the system was provided by a distributed bragg reflector laser diode at 780 nm, with a maximum power output to the experiment of 30 mW.
 Due to strong optical feedback from the input cavity a 60 dB tandem isolator is used, and the diode laser is fiber coupled into a single mode polarisation maintaining fiber to allow efficient spatial mode-matching into the input cavity.

 The input cavity (M1-M2) is a plano-concave cavity with $R_1=R_2=0.99$ formed using an input radius of curvature of 1000~mm and a separation of 12.6~mm tuned to obtain a measured FSR of $\mathrm{FSR_{in}}$ = 11.85 $\pm$ 0.05 GHz.
 The cavity is constructed using a monolithic brass mount to minimise sensitivity to vibration.
 Mirror M2 is oriented with the antireflection (AR) coated surface located inside the input cavity to supress losses within the EOM cavity, resulting in a measured input cavity finesse of $280\pm10$.
 The seed light is stabilised to the input cavity using a Pound-Drever-Hall lock, using current modulation to add sidebands to the laser output at 4~MHz.
 We obtain 95\% transmission of light into the EOM cavity when the laser is locked to the input cavity limited by the spatial mode-matching of light into the cavity.